mattdillabough/cnatra-lms/README.md

 # CNATRA-LMS Gradebook

-This full-stack web application that was developed for the Chief of Naval Air Training (CNATRA) program.
+This full-stack web application was developed for the Chief of Naval Air Training (CNATRA) program.
 In particular, this project focused on building out features for CNATRA's learning management system gradebook.

 ## Table of Contents